Table of Contents

 escape from by exiting a program.

 A monad execution function runs the code inside the monad and unwraps its result.
-Such a function are usually the only means provided for a value to escape from its monadic wrapper.
+Such functions are usually the only means provided for a value to escape from its monadic wrapper.
 The author of a monad thus has complete control over how whatever happens inside the monad gets out.

 Some monads have several execution functions.
 In our